acocinas/S501AdvancedSpringFrameworkWithWebFlux/README.md

 ## 📊 Swagger UI

-📍 Access the API via Swagger once the container is running:
+📍 Once the containers are running, access the API documentation at:

 ```
 http://localhost:8080/swagger-ui.html